dkvg-77/blogWebsite/README.md

 --> The password is Encrypted.
 --> You can upload your own blogs and later you can edit them as well.
 --> See what others are posting.
---> Not focused on web-design.(still under process)
+--> Not focused on Front end-design.(still under process)

 ## Tools used:
 --> React